Xray-OS/tolito/README.md

    ## seeing versions of packages:
    tolito -Q mullvad-browser-bin
-   tp;otp -Qi mullvad-browser-bin  (this is for a more detailed version of course)
+   tolito -Qi mullvad-browser-bin  (this is for a more detailed version of course)

    ## removing packages and clean cache:
    tolito -R mullvad-browser-bin
    tolito clean

    - the cache is clean from /home/user/tolito

-   ## Installation

 Other interesting features
    ```